ibm-js/deliteful/docs/tutorial/Part8Build.md

 of doing this: using build versions of the dependency packages, or, even better, building the application code and its dependencies into a single layer file.

+**Warning:** If you want to follow both ways, you should make a backup of the application now to easily revert the changes made for the build.

 ##Using Build Versions of Dependency Packages

 > If you have chosen to get the tutorial application from the `ibm-js/deliteful-tutorial` project, switch to the `part8-1` branch now:
 ```
 $ git checkout part8-1
 ```